The Boykin Family

 JavaScript must be enabled to display this email address.

-works for Fideltity Investments as a Technology Director.
 She holds her MBA from Boston University and a BA in Finance from UMass Amherst.
 When Barbara turned 40 (July 1, 1999) we held a surprise party at Ascutney Moutain ResortPictures of the event may be found here.

 Pictures of the family over time may be found here